Hildur Antonsdóttir

-Hildur Antonsdóttir (born 18 September 1995) is an Icelandic footballer who plays as a midfielder for Liga F club Madrid CFF and the Iceland national team.
+Hildur Antonsdóttir (/is/; born 18 September 1995) is an Icelandic footballer who plays as a midfielder for Women's Super League 2 (WSL 2) club Newcastle United and the Iceland national team.

+Born in Reykjavík, Antonsdóttir began her career at Besta deild kvenna club Valur before moving to Breiðablik.
+She then played overseas for Vrouwen Eredivisie club Fortuna Sittard and Liga F club Madrid CFF before joining WSL 2 side Newcastle United.
+At international level, she represented Iceland at under-16, under-17, under-19 and under-23 level before débuting for the senior national team in 2020.

 Club career

 Hildur started her career with Valur but left the team midway through the 2016 season and joined Breiðablik.
 In May 2018, she was loaned to HK/Víkingur but two months later she was recalled and finished the season with Breiðablik.

 In June 2020, Hildur tore her anterior cruciate ligament, resulting in her missing the rest of the season.

 In 2022 she moves to Fortuna Sittard in the Netherlands, a new team in the Dutch Eredivisie Vrouwen.
 She signed a contract for two seasons.

+On 8 July 2026, Hildur signed for Newcastle United Women.

 International career

 Hildur has been capped for the Iceland national team.
 She received her first international call up in 2020, after Alexandra Jóhannsdóttir had to be withdrawn from the squad due to an injury.

 On 13 June 2025, Hildur was called up to the Iceland squad for the UEFA Women's Euro 2025.